hutcheb/ckSCADA/README.md

 Linux Installation
 -----------------------------------

-For Debian/Ubuntu use apt to install it
+For Debian/Ubuntu use apt to install dependancies

 ```

   sudo apt install npm python3
-  pip3 install kafka-python

 ```